html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h2 id="toc-style-inheriting">Resetting styles</h2>

-Inheritable styles like fonts, colors, and line-heights continue to effect elements in the Shadow DOM.
+Inheritable styles like fonts, colors, and line-heights continue to affect elements in the Shadow DOM.
 However for maximum flexibility, Shadow DOM gives us the `resetStyleInheritance` property to control what happens at the shadow boundary.
 Think of it as a way to start fresh when creating a new component.